mikeharty/media_theplatform_mpx/README.txt

 * Creates a Media:mpx PHP Stream Wrapper for Media

-* Imports mpx Players and Videos from a specified mpx account on thePlatform.com
+* Imports mpxPlayers and mpxMedia from a specified mpx account on thePlatform.com

 -- REQUIREMENTS --